Insights

 Finding a trustee can be one of the more challenging parts of creating a trust.
 The basic tasks are demanding enough, including overseeing investments, managing tax filings and, when necessary, liquidating assets.
 But for wealthy families, a trustee’s responsibilities can extend much further.

-Wealthy investors often create complex, purpose-built trusts or utilize provisions that vest the trustee with wide, discretionary powers.
-Consequently, these trust creators — called grantors — need to choose a trustee who can make complex or difficult decisions with confidence.
-Additionally, the beneficiaries of the trust (i.e., the individuals the trust is created to benefit), can have strong opinions on how a trust ought to be run — often in no small part because their livelihoods stand to be affected.
-A trustee must be sympathetic to these points of view while fulfilling the trust’s goals.
+Wealthy investors often create complex, purpose-built trusts or utilize provisions that vest the trustee with broad, discretionary powers.
+Consequently, these trust creators — called grantors or settlors — need to choose a trustee who can make complex or difficult decisions with confidence.
+Additionally, the beneficiaries of the trust (i.e., the individuals the trust is intended to benefit), can have strong opinions on how a trust ought to be run — often in no small part because their livelihoods stand to be affected.
+A trustee must be sympathetic to these points of view while fulfilling the trust’s goals in accordance with the grantor’s intent.

 All in all, few individuals possess the full raft of necessary skills.
-A close family friend may understand a grantor’s goals and have the respect of beneficiaries, but such a friend may lack the legal background to navigate a maze of federal and local trust laws.
-A grantor’s longtime attorney might have the expertise and impartiality to flawlessly execute the trust’s mission, but they might not have the time or patience to walk beneficiaries through complex administrative matters or help them make fruitful decisions.
+A close family friend may understand a grantor’s goals and have the respect of beneficiaries, but such a friend may lack the legal background to navigate relevant tax and trust laws.
+A grantor’s longtime attorney might have the expertise and impartiality to flawlessly execute the trust’s mission but might not have the time or patience to walk beneficiaries through complex administrative matters or help them understand the trustee’s decisions.

 Fortunately, grantors don’t have to use an individual trustee to meet all these needs.
-Many grantors have turned to corporate trustees, either to fill the gaps left by others or as standalone trustees.
-A corporate trustee is just what it sounds like — a business that administers a trust.
-While the corporation is listed as the trustee, its employees are the ones fulfilling the functions.
+Many grantors have turned to corporate trustees, either to act together with individual trustees or to serve as a standalone trustee.
+A corporate trustee is just what it sounds like — a business entity that administers a trust.
+While the corporation is appointed as the trustee, its employees carrying out the trust administration functions.

-The benefits are manifold: A team of specialists can offer a depth of knowledge across many fields, limiting the potential for costly surprises and the need for additional external advisors.
-They’re also generally at a remove from the grantor, the beneficiaries and the trust itself, helping limit partiality and conflicts of interest.
-And corporations benefit from their institutional structure — they’re designed to outlast any one staff member, offering continuity over the life of the trust as well as internal checks against corruption and self-dealing.
+There are manifold benefits to this approach.
+A corporate trustee’s team of specialists can offer a depth of knowledge across many fields, limiting the potential for costly surprises and the need for additional external advisors.
+It’s also generally removed from the grantor, the beneficiaries and the trust itself, helping limit partiality and conflicts of interest.
+And corporate trustees benefit from their institutional structure — they are designed to outlast any one staff member, offering continuity over the life of the trust as well as internal checks against corruption and self-dealing.

 A multifaceted team can help cover multiple bases — including complicated interpersonal interactions.

 One of the most difficult parts of being a trustee is the sheer breadth of the task.
-Even when a trustee is empowered to hire third parties for technical tasks or advice — e.g., attorneys to navigate laws, accountants to handle taxes, investment professionals to help craft the portfolio — they still need to understand what’s being done and to make the high-level decisions.
+Even when a trustee is empowered to hire third parties for technical tasks or advice — e.g., attorneys to navigate laws, accountants to handle taxes, investment professionals to help craft the portfolio — they still need to understand what’s being done, exercise oversight and make the high-level decisions.

 A corporate trustee can cut through much of that clutter.
 It brings a body of specialists to bear, collectively giving it a firmer grasp of the issues than most individuals could ever hope to have.
 That depth of knowledge, paired with preexisting relationships, can be leveraged to handle many technical tasks that an individual might need to contract out, often at no additional cost.
 And there’s a hidden benefit of such holistic intelligence — overlapping review and extensive collective experience can go a long way toward foreseeing and handling difficulties before they become crises.